Ankitha: Career

-Ankitha started as a child actor in the advertising campaign for juice drink product Rasna in the 1984 in India on national TV and was known as the "Rasna baby" as a child actor.
+Ankitha started as a child actor in the advertising campaign for juice drink product Rasna in 1984 in India on national TV and was known as the "Rasna baby" as a child actor.
 Her breakthrough in films came with Simhadri starring NTR Jr. In 2005, she appeared in back-to-back Tamil films directed by Sundar C, featuring alongside Prashanth in London and then in Thaka Thimi Tha with newcomer Yuvakrishna.